Is Modafinil Addictive

 Modafinil primarily works by:

-• Blocking dopamine transporters (DAT), increasing dopamine in the striatum and nucleus accumbens—brain areas linked to reward
+• Blocking dopamine transporters (DAT) increases dopamine in the striatum and nucleus accumbens, brain regions involved in reward.

 • Activating noradrenergic and histaminergic pathways, promoting alertness without full stimulant effects (Greenblatt & Adams, 2023)